renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 Read our docs on the [timezone](https://docs.renovatebot.com/configuration-options/#timezone) configuration option.

-## Scheduling syntax
+### Scheduling syntax

-With the timezone set, you can define days of week or hours of the day in which Renovate is allowed to make changes.
+After you've set your local timezone, you can define days of week or hours of the day in which Renovate is allowed to make changes.

 Examples of the kind of schedules you can create include: